DETAILED ACTION

 A system comprising: the input device according to claim 1 (see rejection to claim 1 above);

-a calculation unit (21) which calculates the path along which the movable working machine travels (see at least Nishi Figs. 1, 12 and 17-23 and paragraphs [0090], [0174] “The operation control unit 21 has control devices such as a CPU, a ROM, and a RAM.
+At least one processor (21) configured to calculates the path along which the movable working machine travels (see at least Nishi Figs. 1, 12 and 17-23 and paragraphs [0090], [0174] “The operation control unit 21 has control devices such as a CPU, a ROM, and a RAM.
 The CPU is a processor that executes various types of arithmetic processes.
 The ROM is a non-volatile storage unit that stores a control program, such as a BIOS, an OS, or the like, that causes the CPU to execute various types of arithmetic processes in advance.
 The RAM is a volatile or non-volatile storage unit that stores various pieces of information and is used as a temporary storage memory for the various processes executed by the CPU.
 The operation control unit 21 controls the operation terminal 20 by causing the CPU to execute various types of control programs stored in advance in the ROM or the storage unit 22” and “For example, as shown in FIG. 12, the operation control unit 21 generates the inter-field route R12 which connects the route start position Ts1 at the entrance/exit H1 of field F1 and the route end position Te2 at the entrance/exit H2 of field F2 and passes through the road R0.
 The operation control unit 21 notifies the operator of whether or not to register the generated inter-field route R12 on the teaching operation screen D2 illustrated in FIGS. 8C and 10B.
 When the operator confirms the inter-field route R12 on the teaching operation screen D2 and presses down the registration button, the operation control unit 21 acquires the command to register the inter-field route R12, and registers the inter-field route R12 in association with the field F1 and the field F2”); and

-a communication unit (21) which receives, from the input device, position information indicating a position on the map at which information indicating the environment is input by the user in the input device (see at least Nishi Figs. 1, 12 and 17-23 and paragraphs [0092] and [0193] “the setting process unit 211 sets information associated with the work vehicle 10 (hereinafter, referred to as work vehicle information), information associated with the field (hereinafter, referred to as field information), and information associated with the specific way how to perform work (hereinafter, referred to as work information).
+a circuitry (21) configured to receive, from the input device, position information indicating a position on the map at which information indicating the environment is input by the user in the input device (see at least Nishi Figs. 1, 12 and 17-23 and paragraphs [0092] and [0193] “the setting process unit 211 sets information associated with the work vehicle 10 (hereinafter, referred to as work vehicle information), information associated with the field (hereinafter, referred to as field information), and information associated with the specific way how to perform work (hereinafter, referred to as work information).
 The setting process unit 211 receives setting operations from the operator on the setting screen D1 illustrated in FIG. 6 to register each setting information” and “As another embodiment of the present disclosure, when the obstacle is detected while traveling on the road R0 based on the teaching operation by the operator, the operation control unit 21 may cause the operation terminal 20 to display information indicating that the obstacle is detected in a display mode according to the distance from the work vehicle 10 to the obstacle.
 For example, as shown in FIG. 18A, in the case where the distance from the work vehicle 10 to the obstacle B3 when the work vehicle 10 detects the obstacle B3 is different from the distance from the work vehicle 10 to the obstacle B4 when the work vehicle 10 detects the obstacle B4, the operation control unit 21 causes the operation terminal 20 to display the inter-field route in a different display mode.
 For example, as shown in FIG. 18B, in the case where the obstacle B3 is included in a stop area K11 (see FIG. 5), the operation control unit 21 cause the screen to display the partial route r3 of the section where obstacle B3 is detected with a solid red line, and in the case where the obstacle B4 is included in a deceleration area K12 (see FIG. 5), the operation control unit 21 causes the screen to display the partial route r4 of the section where the obstacle B4 is detected with a solid blue line.
 The operator may also be able to set the display mode to any other mode.
 In this case, the operation control unit 21 may cause the screen to display the partial routes r3 and r4 in a display mode according to the setting content set by the operator”),

 Claim Rejections - 35 USC § 103